ANG13T/Ambience/README.md

 * Custom Music Commands
 * Open Source

 In the future, Ambience plans to improve audio quality, add more sound categories, and add more features depending on our customer's needs.
-If you would like to recommend a feature please visit [this link](https://github.com/othneildrew/Best-README-Template/issues)
+If you would like to recommend a feature, please visit [this link](https://github.com/angelina-tsuboi/Ambience/issues).

 ### Built With